Get answers to some of our most commonly asked questions

 How often do you treat?

-The primary goal of the Barefoot Mosquito Control System is to eradicate and repel as many adult mosquitoes and to disrupt the life cycle of the eggs, pupae, and larvae on the property.
+The primary goal of the Barefoot Mosquito Control System is to eradicate as many adult mosquitoes and to disrupt the life cycle of the eggs, pupae, and larvae on the property.
 This is typically accomplished fully in the first three services which are scheduled approximately 21 days apart.

 When is the best time to treat for mosquitoes?